Author

 2. Object Storage

 Object storage is a fundamental architecture designed explicitly for extensive collections of unstructured data.
 This framework treats data pieces as separate entities or objects, each stored in distinct repositories alongside relevant metadata and a unique identifier.
-This systematic approach enables effortless data access and retrieval, enhancing efficiency in managing vast amounts of unstructured information.

 Each object contains the following: